seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-1-The Inevitability of Idols and Religion.md

 	<figcaption> Figure 4: Hierarchical Model for the Human Person also showcasing the consequences of an inverted hierarchy.
 The soul for more scientifically minded people can be also named 'consciousness'</figcaption>
 </figure>

 The second model is represented by concentric circles, being an alternative view of the first model.
 If Hierarchical model were a side or frontal view of a mountain, the circular model is the birds eye view of it.
-It can be likened to the concept of **axis mundi** or the centre of the world.
+Both can be likened to the concept of **axis mundi** or the centre of the world.
 The centre is contrasted with the margin just as the peak of the hierarchy is contrasted with the bottom.
 Where the centre is known and orderly, the outside is unknown and chaotic.
 This model can also be used as a way to represent the relationship between macrocosms and microcosms and hierarchies in a similar manner to the first model.

 <figure>
 	<img src="/images/Circle Model 1_Final.png">